 How Much Does Inpatient Drug Rehab Cost?

-One only very natural concern among a great many clients and families is how to afford the cost of an inpatient drug rehab program.
-The good news is that high-quality treatment doesn’t have to cost an arm and a leg, thanks to the federal law that now requires insurance providers to offer coverage for drug rehab.
+One concern among many clients and families is how to afford the cost of an alcohol inpatient rehab program.
+The good news is that high-quality alcohol treatment doesn’t have to cost an arm and a leg, thanks to federal law that now requires insurance providers to offer coverage for alcohol rehab.
 Beach House accepts all major insurance carriers.
-We also offer flexible financing options to help clients afford inpatient treatment.
+We also offer flexible financing options to help clients afford inpatient alcohol treatment.